How to Reset KMP Player to Default Settings ?

 Data in web applications are mainly transferred in the form of JSON.
 And JSON in C++ is painful.

 It is difficult to get a developer who can code in C++.
+Also, they are a highly complex language that only a few people understand well.

 As there are fewer developers so obviously they charge more for building applications and also server cost is more.